His Son, A Reserve Deputy Was Killed In The Line Of Duty.

 Background song Hurricane is used with permission from the band Dark Horse Flyer.

-Never miss out on an episode of the Law Enforcement Today Podcast, AND be automatically entered in all future contests.
-Simply subscribe for our free email newsletter, never more than 2 issues a week sent out.
-Click here and scroll down about half way.
+Never miss out on an episode of the Law Enforcement Talk Radio Show and Podcast subscribe to our free email newsletter, never more than 2 issues a week sent out.
+Click here and scroll down about halfway.

 Interested in being a guest, sponsorship or advertising opportunities send an email to the host and producer of the show jay@lawenforcementtoday.com.